 I smiled quickly.
 “I am always hungry,” I said.

-Ben had not seen his kids in several years, and I could hear a wisp of sadness in his voice.
-His daughter was a nurse, and his son had “run off and joined the Rainbows,” he said as he shook his head.
-He glanced up at me with a knowing look, and I had the distinct impression that he not only did not care for the “Rainbows,” but to some degree, he also lumped me into what he perceived as useless wanderers.
+He glanced up at me with a knowing look, and I had the distinct impression that he not only did not care for the “Rainbows” but, to some degree, lumped me into what he perceived as wandering nomads.
 Finally, he paused, seemingly waiting for a response from me.
 I began to make another sandwich as I spoke.

-“I’ve spent the last 15 years earning a lot of money but not achieving and experiencing much I’ll remember, so I decided to make some changes.
-I realized one day that life was passing me by, and I was rooted in place, watching everything happen around me.”
+Looking up at Ben, I smiled slightly.
+“I’m probably over-educated, with undergraduate and graduate degrees.”
+I’ve spent the last 15 years earning a lot of money but not achieving and experiencing much I’ll remember, so I decided to make some changes.”

-“I know I could pursue a life in other ways, but for me, the journey’s hardships make the rewards and the experiences much greater.”
+“I know I could pursue a better life in other ways, but for me, the journey’s hardships make the rewards and the experiences much greater.”
 I heard Ben grunt, but I did not look up.

 “Not a day goes by out here that I don’t experience something new and surprising,” I said as I waived my hand in a slow arc – “including the current moment.”

 Ben said nothing, and we sat eating in comfortable silence for another ten minutes.
-As if on cue, we both stood, and Ben began packing everything back into the cooler.
+As if on cue, we stood, and Ben began packing everything back into the cooler.
 He walked around the truck and opened the door to the driver’s seat, calling the dogs and then climbing in behind them.
 Leaning his arm on the edge of the window frame, Ben turned to me and smiled.

 “Be careful out here,” he said.